smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 -------------------
 Representing orders
 -------------------
 At this point, we still need to model the ordering functionality of our service.
-Let's create a new file, ``order.smithy``, which will hold definitions related to ordering.
+Let's modify the ``order.smithy`` file to hold definitions related to ordering.
 First, let's consider the following when modeling an order:

 1. an order needs a unique identifier